 There’s a point in your life when you just have to say NO! ….and mean it.
-When you’re done living like everyone else wants you to live.
+When you’re done being part of the debt statistics and living like everyone else wants you to live.
 When YOU decide to be mocked and embarrassed, when you decide you’re going to do what’s right for YOU.

 When you are able and willing to take that stand, and truly mean it, nothing, let me say that again, NOTHING will get in your way.

-You CAN have the life you want, you CAN have your dreams come true, but listen, no one is going to do it FOR YOU!
+You CAN have the life you want, you can live debt free, and you CAN have your dreams come true, but listen, no one is going to do it FOR YOU!
 No one is going to change or live your dream life, or even go after your dreams for you.
 Not your husband, not your family, not your kids, no one.
 As well-intentioned as they all are, it’s YOUR dreams, not theirs, and YOU have to be the one to decide you’re going to do something different, and then be willing to get persecuted for it.